 The seeds of Common Cask were planted in 2009 when I immersed myself into the growing world of craft beer.
 After drinking my first IPA I felt as if I had never truly tasted beer before.
 At that point in time I fell in love with the variety of beer and the works of art that covered each bottle.
 Having collected everything from rocks to sports trading cards I immediately knew my next collection would be beer labels.

 Every trip I took and adventure I was on, I would make it a point to grab some local beers.
-My wife’s purse soon became my bag for smuggling home empty beers we finished from bars and restaurants.
+My wife’s purse soon became my bag for smuggling home empty beers that we finished from bars and restaurants.
 After hundreds of hours of soaking, peeling and pressing labels my collection started to outgrow its shoe box home and needed to be properly displayed.

 After many nights of beers and brainstorming the design started to slowly take shape and find direction.
 I photographed each label with my phone and began to slowly piece together each label.
-Very soon after, the first collage was born.
+Very soon after, the first design was born.

 The meaning behind Common Cask is at the core of our designs and the heart of the company.